 A physical address in PNG (a P.O.
 Box will not be acceptable)

-You can download the required forms (listed below) from www.ipa.gov.pg or collect them from the Companies Office located on the ground floor of IPA Haus, Munidubu Street, (Corner of Lawyers Rd & Champion Pde) Konedobu, Port Moresby, PNG.
+Constitution There is no requirement for a company to have a memorandum and articles of association.
+A company constitution can be adopted at any time.
+Forms to Complete You can download the required forms (listed below) from www.ipa.gov.pg or collect them from the Companies Office located on the ground floor of IPA Haus, Munidubu Street, (Corner of Lawyers Rd & Champion Pde) Konedobu, Port Moresby, PNG.

 Form 1 Application for Registration of a Company